 In my blog Humean Causality and Presuppositionalism, I found that Hume’s view of causality entails the following points:

-2. There is no inherent necessity connecting one event to another (they “seem entirely loose and separate” and “we can never observe any tie between them”)
+1. Causality is a relationship between “events”2.
+There is no inherent necessity connecting one event to another (they “seem entirely loose and separate” and “we can never observe any tie between them”)3.
+A single instance is never sufficient to inform a general principle4.
+Exhaustive knowledge of all instances is needed to form a general principle (repetition)5.
+The “necessity” of cause and effect relationships is ultimately grounded in the imagination

 In addition to these findings, I noted that I could find in Hume’s analysis no defense of the premise that causality is properly understood as a relationship between “events” or of the claims that “all events seem entirely loose and separate” and that “we can never observe any tie between them.”
 I also noted that these premises are crucial to Hume’s skeptical conclusion about induction.
 Hume seems to take them for granted as if they were self-evident and unquestionable in spite of the problems which plague them.